open-turo/actions-tf/auth/README.md

-# GitHub Action for Authentication with Terraform
+# GitHub Action Auth

+## Description

-GitHub Action that creates the Terraform credentials file with a terraform based GitHub repository if it is not already present.
+GitHub Action that conditionally creates the Terraform command line interface config file that is used to authenticate with Terraform.
+Created only if not found.

 ## Usage